 employed: People aged 15 and over who, during the reference week of the Australian Bureau of Statistics Labour Force Survey, worked for 1 hour or more for pay, profit, commission, or payment in kind in a job or business, or on a farm, or worked for 1 hour or more without pay in a family business or on a farm (contributing family workers).
 Includes employees who had a job but were not at work and were away from work for less than 4 weeks up to the end of the reference week, or away from work for more than 4 weeks up to the end of the reference week and received pay for some or all those 4 weeks.
 Also includes those away from work as a standard work or shift arrangement, on strike or locked out, on workers’ compensation and expected to return to their job, or were employers or own account workers, who had a job, business or farm, but were not at work.
 This definition applies to the Australian Bureau of Statistics Labour Force Survey and may differ somewhat from definitions in other collections.
 Compare with unemployed.
 See also labour force.

 employment rate: Also referred to as employment-to-population ratio.
 Number of employed persons expressed as a percentage of the civilian population in the same group.
+The denominator includes persons who are unemployed or not in the labour force.

 employment restriction: Restriction determined for persons aged 15–64 with one or more disabilities if, because of their disability, they: were permanently unable to work; were restricted in the type of work they can or could do; needed or would need at least 1 day a week off work on average; were restricted in the number of hours they can or could work; required or would require an employer to provide special equipment, modify the work environment or make special arrangements; required assistance from a disability job placement program or agency; needed or would need to be given ongoing assistance or supervision; or would find it difficult to change jobs or get a better job.
 This definition applies to the Australian Bureau of Statistics Survey of Disability, Ageing and Carers and may differ somewhat from other collections’ definitions.